d18c7db/Gauntlet_FPGA/readme.md

 15 15 15
 12 11 15
 10  9 15
+...
 </pre>
-Currently only the Video section of the arcade is being implemented and debugged (sheets 8 though 16 in the schematic).
-Because there is no CPU to run the game, for simulation purposes, the video RAMs are initialized with data dumped from MAME so as to produce the relevant game screens.
+Currently only the Video section of the arcade game is being implemented and debugged (sheets 8 though 16 in the schematic).
+Because there is no CPU to run the game, for simulation purposes the video RAMs are initialized with data dumped from MAME so as to produce the relevant game screens.

 ## Platform Information